All Categories

 Lubrication Schedule for Critical Components

 To keep embroidery machines functioning optimally, certain parts require regular lubrication.
 Components such as the shuttle hook, needle bar, and feed dogs need to be lubricated to minimize friction and prevent wear.
-Using high-quality lubrication Products like machine oil can enhance the smoothness and precision of your machine's operations.
+Using high-quality lubrication products like machine oil can enhance the smoothness and precision of your machine's operations.
 The benefits of such maintenance are not only in preserving the machine for longer use but also in ensuring consistent speed and tension performance.
 Poor lubrication practices can lead to increased friction, overheating, and eventual failure of machine parts.
 Experts emphasize that ignoring lubrication can shorten the lifespan by causing erratic behavior and increased wear on crucial elements.

 Stitch Speed and Precision Differences